eu-digital-identity-wallet/eudi-doc-attestation-rulebooks-catalog/template/attestation-rulebook-template.md

 ## 2 Attestation attributes and metadata

-*This section is used for defining all attributes than an attestation of the defined type may contain.
+*This section is used for defining all attributes that an attestation of the defined type may contain.
 In this section the attributes SHALL be defined in an encoding-independent manner (see ARB_06 in [Topic 12]).
 Each attribute can be mandatory, optional, or conditional